autokitteh/samples/purrr/README.md

 - `/ak purrr opt-in`
 - `/ak purrr opt-out`
 - `/ak purrr list`
-- `/ak purrr status <PR>`
+- `/ak purrr status [PR]`
+- `/ak purrr approve [PR]`

 ## Cache Considerations

-This project uses [Redis](https://redis.io/) as a NoSQL cache for:
+This project uses [Redis](https://redis.io/) or [Valkey](https://valkey.io/)
+as a NoSQL cache for:

-1. Mapping PRs to Slack channel ID strings
+1. Mapping between GitHub PRs and Slack channels
-2. Mapping reviews to Slack message ID strings
+2. Mapping between GitHub comments/reviews and Slack message threads
 3. Caching user IDs (optimization to reduce API calls)
 4. User opt-out database

 Use-cases 1 and 2 use a TTL of 30 days (configurable in the `autokitteh.yaml` manifest file).
 Use-case 3 uses a TTL of one day since the last cache hit.
 Use-case 4 is permanent (until the user opts back in).

-> [!NOTE]
-> For the purpose of the first two use-cases, PuRRR assumes that a PR's cache
-> doesn't expire as long as that PR is active.
-Furthermore, PuRRR doesn't
-> perform any cleanup when PRs are closed (because they may be reopened).